Short-term rentals, Fishkill water

 Mayor Randy Casale countered that complying with state law is one of the costs of doing business for any entrepreneur.

 At a future workshop, the council will continue to discuss the issue, including the possible addition of a grace period if a law is adopted and how to address homeowners who rent out portions of multi-family dwellings.

 In other business, the council at its May 7 meeting approved a two-year agreement with the Village of Fishkill to provide Beacon with up to 1.2 million gallons of water each day.
 The water would come at the same rate the village charges its residents, currently $2.15 per 1,000 gallons.

 The arrangement is similar to a longer contract between the municipalities that expired earlier in this decade and had been continued on a year-to-year basis.
 The new agreement is a placeholder while Fishkill and Beacon negotiate a long-term pact, City Administrator Anthony Ruggiero said.

 The council also on May 7 approved an agreement with Central Hudson Gas and Electric that will grant the company an easement along the Route 52 edge of Memorial Park, where the utility plans to relocate poles.
 The easement won’t affect the pavilion or playgrounds at the park, Ruggiero said.
 The utility also will replace two trees that need to be taken down, he said.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.